WarFarel/EcoSmartCity/README.md

 The coding standards I followed while developing this was the PEP-8 standard in order to maintain the essential clarity as well as to stay consistent and not make the code confusing, in my program
  I used consistent naming convention as well as indentations in order for the code to be easy to read, however it can still be imrpoved by making more detailed comments that would explain the program as whole and implement better error handling as this could improve the user expierience.
 I chose these standards as they are the most widely known and the naming conventions were most convenient for me.

+Overall I feel like this project was sucessful as it servers its purpose and is working correctly, this being said i believe further developement could be an option as this is only a basic version with no advanced features.